-Picking your options’ strike price boils down to a couple of key decisions, such as: What price do you think the underlying stock will move to over a certain period of time and what price are you willing to pay or receive for buying or selling an options contract?
-To help answer these questions, consider option greeks, and a probability calculator.
+Picking your options strike price boils down to a couple of key decisions, such as: What price do you think the underlying stock will move to over a certain period of time and what price are you willing to pay or receive for buying or selling an options contract?
+To help answer these questions, consider options Greeks and a probability calculator.

 The basics: What is the strike price?

 For call options, the strike price is the price at which an underlying stock can be bought.
 For put options, the strike price is the price at which shares can be sold.

 For instance, one XYZ 50 call option would grant the owner the right to buy 100 shares of XYZ stock at $50, regardless of what the current market price is.
 In this example, $50 is the strike price (this can also be known as the exercise price), XYZ is the stock, and call is the type of option (as opposed to a put, which grants the buyer the right to sell the stock at a predetermined price).